Eggedal: Eggedal Church

-Eggedal is parish, an ecclesiastical division rather than a political division.
+Eggedal is a parish, an ecclesiastical division rather than a political division.
 It consists of the portion of the municipality Sigdal served by the Eggedal Church.
 The church is located near the center of the parish.
 Eggedal Church dates from 1878.
 The church was designed by the Norwegian architectural firm of Støren og Steenstrup.
 It is built of wood and has 300 seats.
 Access to the site is via Norwegian county road 287 (Fv287).
 Eggedal Church is an annex of Sigdal in Eiker prosti within the Diocese of Tunsberg.